 Johnson-Hubbard House - Built in 1855 by Stephen Johnson and purchased in 1885 by Julius C. Hubbard.
 Hubbard added some additional rooms, but the house remains much in its original state.
 The upstairs bedroom ceilings are unique in that they were painted with designs made with a smoking pine torch.

 Former Federal Building - Located on the south side of Main Street and was built in 1915.
 It is an example of federal revival style architecture, unusual in its preserved refined classical elegance and its use of terra cotta, brick, wood, and plaster.
-This building has served many purposes over the years, federal courthouse, post office, the board of education and is currently a real estate office and is currently "The 1915".
+This building has served many purposes over the years, federal courthouse, post office, the board of education, a real estate office and is currently "The 1915".
 A larger Federal Courthouse was built two doors down from this structure on Main Street and currently houses the US Post Office for Wilkesboro.

 Carl Lowe House - This home was built in 1899 and is at the top of Brooke Street at Woodland Blvd.
 It is a fine remaining example of Queen Anne and late Victorian houses, with irregular design, textures, and rare orientation.

 St. Paul's Episcopal Church - Located on Cowles Street on the crest of the hill above the town.
 It was completed in 1849 and is one of the earliest consecrated in the Episcopal Diocese of Western NC.
 It is a good example of a small parish in the gothic revival style church & much of the building is in its original condition.
-Ben Long's Frescoes has been a wonderful addition to the church in recent years.
+Benjamin F. Long's Frescoes has been a wonderful addition to the church.

 Old Wilkes County Jail - It is located behind the old Wilkes County Courthouse & was completed in 1860.
 It has been restored by the The Wilkes Heritage Museum as part of the museum tour.
 Tom Dula or Dooley was one of its inmates and was famous for the murder of Laura Foster, the love of his life.
 This is an outstanding example of mid 19th century jails and one of the few intact examples in the State of NC.

 Robert Cleveland Log Home- This was the famous home of Robert Cleveland, a gentleman farmer and his family of 17 children.
 It was built in 1770s in Purlear, in western Wilkes County.
 It was moved to Wilkesboro and restored behind the Old Jail as part of the museum tour.
 Col. Benjamin Cleveland, Robert's brother, lived in Wilkes County and led forces from this region to the Battle of Kings Mountain during the Revolutionary War.

-Yadkin River Greenway - By using the designated bicycle and pedestrian trails along the river, its tributaries, and the Historic Overmountain Victory Trail, Wilkes County citizens and visitors will enjoy this area's many natural, cultural, and recreational resources.
+Noteable Mention: Yadkin River Greenway - By using the designated bicycle and pedestrian trails along the river and its tributaries, the Historic Overmountain Victory Trail.
+Wilkes County citizens and visitors enjoy this area's many natural, cultural, and recreational resources.
 The Overmountain Victory Trail is remembered where soldiers on their way to King’s Mountain battle defeated the British in a strategic battle that helped win the Revolution.
 There are many historic sites along the Reddies and Yadkin River that were not marked but are a significant part of the Wilkes County history.
-As part of the greenway development, several of the most famous historic and ecological kiosks, located along the trail will explain the significance of these sites.
+As part of the greenway development, several of the most famous historic and ecological kiosks located along the trail explain the significance of these sites.
 The National Park Service has designated the OVT as one element of a national trails system.